-Rudy, Good Will Hunting, The Pursuit of Happyness, Invictus, Rocky, Jerry Maguire, and Say Anything.
+Rudy, Good Will Hunting, The Pursuit of Happyness, Invictus, Finding Forrester, Rocky, Jerry Maguire, The Way, and Say Anything.
 I am sure there are many more but these are the ones that stand out.

 What are your top 10 most inspirational movies and why?